 Of course, this doesn’t need to be set in stone and some duties might shift as the project evolves.
 But when you’re just getting started, consider creating a roster of sorts that dictates what each person or group is responsible for.
 Then, save it in a shared place where everybody can easily access it.

-This will proactively address any potential confusion, while also making communication far more streamlined for everybody involved.
+This will proactively address any potential confusion while also making communication far more streamlined for everybody involved, and improve client relations.